nicholaishaw/Crowdfunding_ETL/README.md

 **Figure 3.** *Subcategory dataframe.*

 ### Campaign Table:
-Next, I used Python code to create a campaign dataframe by extracting necessary data from the original, raw dataframe.
+Next, I used Python code to create a campaign dataframe by extracting necessary data from the original dataframe and transforming the columns to ensure proper formatting.
 This dataframe included the following columns:

 * The "cf_id" column. ***This will be the primary key when uploaded to the SQL database.***